UltimatePlayer97/MMcP-Python/README.md

 cd MMcP-Python
 ```
+in the `MMcP-Python` folder, open up a command prompt directing to this folder and run `pip install -r requirements.txt`, this will ensure all the modules needed for this project are installed.

 Once you have entered the project folder, go into the `src` folder and run the `main.py` file.

 ---